RobertTalbert/discretecs/MTH325-Fall2022/design-notes/MTH 325 Fall 2022 content skill standards.md

 ## Group DR: Digraphs and Relations

 - DR.1: I can determine information about a directed graph and its individual vertices and edges using different representations.
-- DR.2: I can represent a relation in different ways and change representations from one to another.
-- DR.3: I can give examples of relations on a set that have combinations of the properties of reflexivity, symmetry, antisymmetry, and transitivity.
+- DR.2: I can give examples of relations on a set that have combinations of the properties of reflexivity, symmetry, antisymmetry, and transitivity.
-- DR.4: I can determine if a relation is an equivalence relation; I can determine the equivalence class of an element under an equivalence relation and determine whether two elements belong to the same equivalence class.
+- DR.3: I can determine if a relation is an equivalence relation; I can determine the equivalence class of an element under an equivalence relation and determine whether two elements belong to the same equivalence class.
-- DR.5: I can find the $n$th order composition of a relation with itself.
+- DR.4: I can find the $n$th order composition of a relation with itself.
-- DR.6: I can sketch the transitive closure of a relation as a directed graph.
+- DR.5: I can sketch the transitive closure of a relation as a directed graph.
-- DR.7: I can determine when a set with a relation is a partially ordered set; I can draw the Hasse diagram of a poset and identify maximal/minimal elements and/or greatest/least elements, if they exist.
+- DR.6: I can determine when a set with a relation is a partially ordered set; I can draw the Hasse diagram of a poset and identify maximal/minimal elements and/or greatest/least elements, if they exist.

 ## Group T: Trees